stephenholzman/tidyusafec/README.md

 tidyusafec
 ----------

-The tidyuafec package aims to make campaign finance data more accessible in R and friendly with tidy workflows.
+The tidyusafec package aims to make campaign finance data more accessible in R and friendly with tidy workflows.
 It works by accessing data through the [OpenFEC API](https://api.open.fec.gov/developers/), which requires an [API key](https://api.data.gov/signup/) to run.

 Installation
 ------------